sklee2014/Air-Text/README.md

 ---
 ### Overview
 Air-Text is a novel system to write in the air using fingertips as a pen.
 Air-Text provides various functionalities by the seamless integration of Air-Writing and Text-Recognition Modules.
+Specifically, the Air-Writing Module takes a sequence of RGB images as input and tracks both the location of fingertips and current hand gesture class frame by frame.
+Users can easily perform writing operations such as writing or deleting a text by changing hand gestures, and tracked fingertip locations can be stored as a binary image.
+Then the Text-Recognition Module, which is compatible with any pre-trained recognition models, predicts a written single digit or English word text in the binary image.
 <p align="center"><img width=50% src="figs/overview.png"></p>

 ---